intelops/policyhub/genval/modules/cuemod-tektoncd:v0.60.2/README.md

 # Genval workspace for managing TektonCD configuration files

-This directory structure serves as a foundational workspace for generating and validating TektonCD manifests.
+This directory structure serves as a foundational workspace for generating and validating TektonCD manifests using Genval's `cue` command.

 ```shell
 .